Skip to main content

 United States (Arizona)

 The San Carlos Apache Reservation supplies an estimated 80-95% of the world's commercial Peridot.
-The stones are typically yellow-green and relatively small but offer excellent value.
+The stones are typically yellow-green and on the smaller side, but they offer good value.
 Mining is done by Apache tribal members under controlled conditions.

 Myanmar (Burma)

 Produces the finest quality Peridot, known for deep olive-green color and exceptional clarity.
 The Mogok region has historically yielded the largest and most valuable specimens.
-Production is limited, making Burmese Peridot relatively rare.
+Production is limited, so Burmese Peridot is relatively rare.

 Pakistan (Suppat, Kashmir)